nuta/ftl/README.md

 FTL aims to be:

-- **Simple:** Easy to understand and develop, even for non-experts.
+- **Simple:** Be easy to understand and develop, even for non-experts.
-- **Pratical:** Aim to be a general-purpose operating system, not ending up as a hobby/research project.
+- **Practical:** Aim to be a general-purpose operating system, not ending up as a hobby/research project.
-- **Performant:** Don't stick to the beautiful well-isolated architecture.
+- **Performant:** Don't stick to the beautiful design.
+Compromise for performance when necessary.

 ## Design Principles